kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 ```
 wbinfo --ping-dc
 ```
-Expect to see "dc connection ... succeeded".
+Expect to see `dc connection ... succeeded`.
 + As root, run the following:
 ```
 wbinfo -u